PapkuWorld/PapkuWorld/README.md

 **Network Engineering**✅

 I have a long journey ahead; learning and developing my tools will take 5-10 years.
 By then, will my software become obsolete?
 I should not be built alongside as modern technology advances.
 This is what I have in mind for the Software, all my software will be incorporated to work and benefit each other together.
-I am a messy person with "Schizopernia Bipolar Disorder" and "Autism", so this might take even longer lol.
+I am a messy person with "Schizopernia", "Bipolar Disorder", Dissociative Identity Disorder, OCD, General Anxiety Disorder, and "Autism", so this might take even longer lol.

 ## 🐱‍💻 Learning Progress / Rank: